Arthroleptides: Taxonomy and systematics

 The genus Arthroleptides was first established by German zoologist Fritz Nieden in 1911 after studying three specimens in the collection of the Berlin Zoological Museum.
 These specimens represented a single species and were collected two years prior in Amani, Muheza, Tanzania by herpetologist Paul Krefft and military commander Georg Martienssen.
 Nieden observed that the specimens bear some resemblance to frogs of the genera Arthroleptis and Petropedetes, yet also differed significantly enough from both that they belonged in a separate genus.
 He therefore established a new genus for this species, which he named Arthroleptides martiensseni, with the generic name referencing the animal's similarities to Arthroleptis.

 Nieden initially placed Arthroleptides within the family Ranidae, commonly referred to as the "true frogs".
 In 1931, American zoologist G.K.
 Noble established Petropedetinae as a subfamily within Ranidae and assigned the two genera Arthroleptides and Petropedetes into it.
 The two genera were united based on the fact that members of both possess a pair of dermal scutes on the upper surface of each digit, though they could be distinguished from each other by the fact that species of Arthroleptides lack vomerine teeth, a feature present in Petropedetes species.
 Later in 2006, Petropedetinae was elevated to family status and renamed as Petropedetidae.
 A paper published in 2005 concluded that the presence or absence of vomerine teeth can vary within a genus and is not significant enough a difference to warrant separation of Arthroleptides and Petropedetes into different genera.
 Because Petropedetes was named first, Arthroleptides was declared a junior synonym of it, and the species assigned to Arthroleptides were moved into Petropedetes.
 However, a phylogenetic study published in 2014 discovered that the Arthroleptides species do indeed form a monophyletic clade separate from the other Petropedetes species, and thus resurrected Arthroleptides as a valid taxon.
-The following cladogram shows the position of the this genus within the family Petropedetidae according to the study:
+The following cladogram shows the position of this genus within the family Petropedetidae according to the study: